 Put simply, off-label prescribing means your doctor is prescribing a drug in a dosage that exceeds recommendations or is giving you a drug to treat a condition other than the condition that drug was approved to treat.
 I learned that it happens all the time.
 I also learned that there is really not a lot of accountability for off-label prescribing and that it the true affects of this practice may only now be coming to light, as more people get concerned and more investigation happens.

-Update, May 2013: The latest off-label news concerns a drug calle Megace ES.
+Megace ES in the news A drug called Megace ES in one example of a prescription medication used off-label.
 Originally approved to treat weightloss from AIDS, the company that made Megace ES marketed the drug to doctors and nursing homes caring for non-geriatric patients (source: AARP newsletter).
 Par did this even though they were apparently aware that potential side effects included more risk of DVT, and toxic reactions in older patients who already had impaired kidney function.
 Par has been sued and paid millions in penalties.

 What Exactly is Off-Label Prescribing?